Participation and Support

 We operate a coffeehouse in Wolfville, about a 10 minute drive from our roastery, where we partnered with the Acadia Cinema Co-operative to purchase and restore a landmark heritage building and theatre in the town centre.
 There are regular circuits of musicians and independent films that are featured in the theatre, now called the ‘Al Whittle’ after the long time manager that kept the cinema running for many years.
 The lobby space shared by our coffeehouse and the theatre, is home to Jack’s Gallery, which has a rotating display of pieces from local artists.
 For information on displaying your work at Jack's Gallery, please use this submission form.
 Wolfville is a progressive community with many conscientious citizens interested in music, art, the local food movement, organic agriculture and fair trade.
 It is also home to Acadia University, which gives the town a youthful flair and a reputable academic community.
 Just Us! is a member of the Wolfville Farmers Market, where we serve coffee to our regulars and friends at the bustling market every weekend.

-We operate two coffeehouses in Halifax, which is one of the main urban hubs of Atlantic Canada.
-Our Barrington location is right in the downtown core and our Spring Garden location is near the Dalhousie campus and adjacent to some beautiful, historic residential neighbourhoods.
-We feel very connected to Haligonians and enjoy participating at community events and markets in the city.
-Many of the Just Us! baristas live in the city and are an active part of the culture and communities of Halifax.
+We operate two coffeehouses in HRM, which is one of the main urban hubs of Atlantic Canada.
+Our Spring Garden location is near the Dalhousie campus and adjacent to some beautiful, historic residential neighbourhoods.
+Our newest and patiently awaited Dartmouth location is finally open at King’s Wharf.
+We feel very connected to city residents and enjoy participating at community events and markets.
+Many of the Just Us! baristas live in the city and are an active part of the culture and communities of Halifax and Dartmouth.

 Flowercart is a non-profit organization that promotes community participation by adults considered to have an intellectual disability through supported training and employment.
 Their vocational program provides work opportunites and produces its own line of wood-working, food and clothing products.
 Flowercart also creates a range of opportunities for supported training and employment in the community.
 Our co-op has successfully partnered with Flowercart to employ several adults in our roastery and chocolate operations in Grand Pre.
 Check out their commercial kitchen services.